natemac/Anticipation-Daily/readme.md

 - Sharing capability for completed puzzles
 - Responsive design for mobile and desktop
 - JSON-based drawing data loading
+- Letter-by-letter validation with immediate feedback
+- Direct typing into character spaces (no dialog popup)
+- Virtual keyboard support for mobile devices
+- Consistent drawing scaling between builder and game

+### Game Mechanics

+- **Drawing Animation**: Watch as the drawing appears line by line
+- **Guessing**: Type letters directly into the character spaces
+- **Validation**: Each letter is checked immediately as you type
+  - Correct letters appear in the spaces
+  - Incorrect letters trigger a red flash and reset the guess mode
+- **Timing**: Complete each puzzle as quickly as possible for a better score

 ## Builder Features